EesapMuhammadali/Sentiment-Analysis-GUI/README.md

 # Sentiment Analysis GUI

 ## Project Overview
-This project is a GUI-based Sentiment Analysis tool that classifies text input into positive, negative, or neutral sentiment.
+This project is a GUI-based Sentiment Analysis tool that classifies text input into positive or negative.
 It leverages trained machine learning models for logistic regression and TF-IDF vectorization, packaged with a desktop graphical user interface.

 ## Features
 - User-friendly GUI for easy input of text data.